kubante/sap-agent/README.md

 ```

 ### Real-time Updates

-The frontend polls the server for job status updates, making it compatible with any HTTP client.
+The frontend polls the server every 5s for job status updates.

 ## 🔧 Adding New Services